TF-Coder: Program Synthesis for Tensor Manipulations: Learning to Guide the Search

 We propose a simple but effective framework for guiding the search using predictions from multiple independently-trained machine learning models. \tool\ uses two such models: a neural model conditioned on features of the input and output tensors, and a bag-of-words model conditioned on the natural language description of the problem.
 These models draw signal from completely different aspects of the problem.
 Our experiments in Section~\ref{subsec:model_results} show that each of the two models alone leads to a noticeable performance improvement, which is only increased when the models are used together in our framework.
 Although we only explore these two models in this paper, our framework easily generalizes to incorporate more models that would provide signals from other sources, e.g., the surrounding code context where the tensor manipulation is needed.

 A key property of our framework is that each model is trained and used independently.
 Because there currently does not exist a large dataset of TensorFlow expressions along with input/output examples and natural language descriptions, we cannot directly train a single unified model to understand input/output examples and natural language descriptions simultaneously.
 Instead, by using separate independent models, we can use separate training datasets that are more readily available.
-Furthermore, any model in the framework can be optional; for instance, a single unified model might not handle empty descriptions well, but the predictions of a separate natural language model can simply be ignored if a description is not provided.
+Furthermore, any model in the framework can be optional, so multi-modal specifications can be supported without being required.
+For instance, a single unified model might not handle empty descriptions well, but the predictions of a separate natural language model can simply be ignored if a description is not provided.

 Our framework works in the following way.
 Each model's predictions are used to prioritize the chosen operations by multiplying their weights by a constant.
 This is $0.75$ in our experiments for simplicity, but in general each model may have a separate constant multiplier (a hyperparameter) that represents how trustworthy the model is, considering that the models are conditioned on different parts of the problem instance.
 The models independently choose which operations to prioritize, so if an operation is prioritized by both models, its weight will be multiplied by $0.75^2$.
 Modified weights are rounded to the nearest integer (or rounded up to 1 since weights must be positive).
 Then, the enumerative search described in Section~\ref{sec:search} is run as normal, using the modified operation weights.